 Homelessness occurs when people or households are unable to acquire and/or maintain housing they can afford.

-Typically, persons become homeless as a result of some unforeseen financial crisis - a medical emergency, a car accident, a death in the family - that prevents them from being able to hold on to housing.
+Typically, persons become homeless because of some unforeseen financial crisis such as a medical emergency, a car accident or a death in the family, something directly relating to them being unable to hold on to housing.